r-zmuda/Astral-Dragoon/astral-dragoon/README.md

-These scripts require LÖVE 11.1.0 game engine and do not function by themselves.<br>
+This the code for Astral Dragoon, a shmup game I created using LÖVE 11.1.0.<br>
-I have simply uploaded the scripts here for viewing.
+These scripts require the LÖVE 11.1.0 game engine to function and are just here for viewing.